DenOfEquity/Hunyuan-DiT-for-webUI/README.md

 ```

 ---
+#### 12/06/2024 ####
+* code cleanup, handles the text encoders manually, better for VRAM usage.
+In good conditions, no speed up; but bad conditions are harder to hit.
+* moved styles to unique file

 #### 08/06/2024 ####
 * added support for the distilled version, which is better when using fewer steps.
 I download only the distilled transformer, so the cost is ~5.6GB rather than another 13GB.
 Toggle the D icon, top-right of left column: lit up means using the distilled version.
 Downloaded on demand, cached locally.
 Should this be new default?